TioluwaniIbirogba/task_manager_python_project/README.md

 Task Manager is a Python project used for making a list of things that are to be do.
 It helps in remembering tasks.

 # Features
-1- View tasks list
+- View tasks list
-2- Add task
+- Add task
-3- Mark task as completed
+- Mark task as completed
-4- Delete task
+- Delete task
-5- Exit program
+- Exit program

 # How to run it
 Start the program, then write the number of what you want to use in the task list menu.

 # Technologies
 - Python
-- JSon
+- JSON
 - Object oriented programming

 # What I learned